typescript-tipos-de-datos

 typescript-objetos-primitivos

-1. Static Types: These are the types that are checked at compile time.
+1. Static Types: These are the types checked at compile time.
 They include:

 • Primitive Types: The basic types found in almost all programming languages.

-2. Generic Types: Allow the definition of components that can work with different types without specifying the exact type in advance.
+2. Generic Types: Allow the definition of components that can work with different types without specifying the exact type beforehand.
 Generics provide a way to create reusable functions and classes.

-3. Decorators: A special form of declaration that can be applied to classes, methods, properties, and parameters.
+3. Decorators: They are a special kind of declaration that can be applied to classes, methods, properties, and parameters.
 Decorators allow adding metadata and modifying the behavior of classes and their members.

 Static Types